marceline-cramer/marceline-cramer.github.io/index.typ

 = Site to-do list:

 - bundle Atkinson Hyperlegible in static files
-- disable floating margin elements in narrow viewports (and mobile)
 - add a basic personal directory (Discord, GitHub, LinkedIn)
 - add a new Typst-based resume
 - add an icon (ringed planet emoji is fine)